Coops trained on risk management & financial management

 Social Enterprise Development Partnerships, Inc. (SEDPI) was the successful bidder for this project under the Department of Agriculture’s Agricultural Credit Policy Council (ACPC).
 This was the first of six batches that were also held in Cagayan de Oro, Davao, Iloilo, Koronadal and Laguna.

-1. marinel saguid says:
+1. marinel saguid Avatar

 i am OFW,, I could like to join to this Coop.